pantheon-systems/documentation/source/_docs/application-containers.md

 ## Multiple Application Containers

-Sites with a service level of Business and above can have multiple Live site application containers serving the site for [smooth scaling](https://pantheon.io/features/smooth-scaling), and two application containers for the Test environment to ensure that code works properly when distributed to multiple containers.
+Sites with a service level of Business and above can have multiple application containers on the Live environment for [smooth scaling](https://pantheon.io/features/smooth-scaling), and two application containers in Test to ensure code changes won't break the site when distributed to multiple containers.

 ### Expected Behavior
 Requests can be served from any of the available containers on Live.
 As a result, you may notice different log files for each container; this is expected.
 For instructions on downloading logs from multiple application containers, see [Automate Downloading Logs from the Live Environment](/docs/logs#automate-downloading-logs).